From a hip, modern boutique to a classic comfortable hotel to one-of-a-kind canal boat rentals, here are our top picks of where to stay in Amsterdam.

 So far in my TRAVEL BLISS: AMSTERDAM series, I’ve shown you a glimpse of how much you can do, visit, and see within 48 HOURS IN AMSTERDAM, and we’ve also taken a gastronomic tour through a few classic Dutch foods and some Amsterdam restaurants, cafés, and bars in my WHAT TO EAT & DRINK IN AMSTERDAM post.

 Today, I share two lodging recommendations for your next trip to Amsterdam, as well as a bonus, fun option.

 NH Carlton Amsterdam

+Our first stop on our tour of where to stay in Amsterdam is The NH Carlton.
 The NH Hotel Group has more than 400 hotels in 25 countries, with 12 hotels alone within the city of Amsterdam.
-I had the pleasure of staying at the NH Carlton, which is one of the largest hotels in the city.
+The NH Carlton is one of the largest hotels in the city.

 It is centrally located right next to the floating flower market and within walking distance from many museums and other attractions.

 All of the rooms in the NH Carlton Amsterdam were renovated two years ago, and decor and furnishings are nice: not luxurious, but not cheap either.
 The bed was very comfortable, the room was spacious and clean, and I loved the extra seating area with the view of the city.